SoftCake-Dev/pdf-module/README.md

 ### by XML template
 XML templates have to be in strict format.
 Root tag is `<pdf>` where you can define your pages.
 Tag `<pdf>` is necessary to generate PDF file because it represents the **Pdf** object defined in code that is responsible for generating.
-Page is only place where you can insert your element tags that will be drawn while generating as `<Text>` in example.
-All elements and xml tags are described [here](#elements-xml-tags-and-possibilities).
+Page is the only place where you can insert your element tags that will be drawn while generating, as `<text>` element in example.
+All elements and XML tags are described [here](#elements-xml-tags-and-possibilities).

 #### Example - fromString()
-This is basic implementation.
+This is a basic implementation.
 This example creates PDF file called _generated.pdf_ in application root folder with one page and **Hello, World!** text.
 ```java
 ...